 This unique and exciting program will offer a variety of academic, cultural and social experiences through:

-- Courses on international entertainment, media, art, and sports law
+- Courses on international entertainment, media, art, music and sports law

 - Instruction provided by U.S. and British faculty with extensive international experience